DolbyIO/rts-uikit-ios/README.md

 ## Starting your own stream

 To start your own video stream broadcast using the Dolby.io dashboard, see [this guide](https://docs.dolby.io/streaming-apis/docs/how-to-broadcast-in-dashboard).
-To setup your own stream that can be consumed in this app, follow [this guide](https://docs.dolby.io/streaming-apis/docs/managing-your-tokens#creating-a-publishing-token) and copy over the stream name and stream ID into the app.
+To set up your own stream that can be consumed in this app, follow [this guide](https://docs.dolby.io/streaming-apis/docs/managing-your-tokens#creating-a-publishing-token) and copy over the stream name and stream ID into the app.

 ## License